Springa13/FoundationPose/readme.md

-# Data prepare
+# Data

-1) Download all network weights from [here](https://drive.google.com/drive/folders/1DFezOAD0oD1BblsXVxqDsl8fj0qzB82i?usp=sharing) and put them under the folder `weights/`.
-For the refiner, you will need `2023-10-28-18-33-37`.
-For scorer, you will need `2024-01-11-20-02-45`.

-1) [Download demo data](https://drive.google.com/drive/folders/1pRyFmxYXmAnpku7nGRioZaKrVJtIsroP?usp=sharing) and extract them under the folder `demo_data/`
+The FoundationPose model network weights and SAM model weights can be downloaded from [here](https://drive.google.com/file/d/1kGb9EXD8YcYmm5H6zyQDWW6PYr7mVf0Q/view?usp=sharing).
+The weights folder can be downloaded, unzipped and placed in the FoundationPose directory as is.

+Also provided is the experimental [input](https://drive.google.com/file/d/1PEVdxEOqJyZ78C9Q7-jkRx8N8mrTY_fg/view?usp=sharing) (5.23GB) and [output](https://drive.google.com/file/d/1j8990gk_XpuDEu6S81fN887od2oKD45Y/view?usp=sharing) (3.91GB) data as part of the MXEN4004 Mechatronics Research Project.
+The input and output data contain nine datasets (eg. 720_10) that must be put into the 'data' directory.

+Finally, the validation dataset as originally provided by the NVLabs/FoundationPose Github repository can be downloaded [here](https://drive.google.com/drive/folders/1pRyFmxYXmAnpku7nGRioZaKrVJtIsroP?usp=sharing).

 # Setup Option 1: Docker